14 clever methods to increase your blog traffic

 8. Use Tailwind Tribes

-Another piece of advice I could’ve used months ago: Tailwind Tribes!
+Another piece of advice I wish I’d had months ago: Tailwind!
 Tailwind Tribes are great!
 Join some Tribes that fit your niche and connect with the other bloggers in that Tribe to share each other’s pins on Pinterest.
 There’s a free trial version, so you can test it to see whether this works for your blog.
-It is also a great Pinterest scheduling tool.
-You can schedule pins in advance and set up smart loops, saving you the time and energy of manually managing and sharing your content.

 Another great resource to expand your network is the option to join Facebook Share Threads.
 Search for Facebook groups for bloggers (within your niche) to connect with other bloggers, ask questions, and share each other’s blogs.